-Visa profit, revenue beats analysts' estimates
+Visa profit, revenue beat analysts' estimates

 Operating expenses rose 27 percent to $1.64 billion, mainly driven by the inclusion of Visa Europe, the company said.

+For the current financial year, the company expects adjusted earnings per Class A share to grow in the mid-teens and net revenue to grow in the 16-18 percent range, both on a nominal dollar basis.

-Analysts on average were expecting Visa to earn 73 cents per share and revenue of $4.23 billion, according to Thomson Reuters I/B/E/S.
+Analysts were expecting earnings per share to rise 16.9 percent and revenue to grow 19.6 percent.

+The uncertainty related to Brexit and economic weakness in Europe are likely to hurt both domestic and cross-border volumes in 2017, Chief Financial Officer Vasant Prabhu said in a post-earnings call.

-Visa's shares initially rose, before falling 1.2 percent in choppy trading after the bell.
+Visa's shares were down 0.4 percent in choppy trading after the bell.

-Up to Monday's close of $83.17, they had risen about 7.24 percent this year, compared with a rise of about 6 percent for MasterCard Inc (MA.N).
+Up to Monday's close of $83.17, the company's shares had risen about 7.2 percent this year, compared with a rise of about 6 percent for MasterCard Inc (MA.N).

 MasterCard, San Francisco-based Visa's closest rival, is scheduled to report its fourth-quarter results on Oct.
 28.

-(Reporting by Nikhil Subba in Bengaluru; Editing by Savio D'Souza)
+Reporting by Nikhil Subba in Bengaluru; Editing by Savio D'Souza and Maju Samuel